Hiking to the honeymoon

 3 MIN READ

-They only met four years ago but by the time they come back from their honeymoon, in 2020, they just may have clocked up over 28,000 miles together.
+They only met four years ago but by the time they come back from their honeymoon, after their 2020 wedding, they just may have clocked up over 28,000 miles together.

 Visiting three continents – America, Europe and Asia – and hiking in the mountains on each of them.

 That’s the equivalent of going around the world and back and then some.

 And, of course, they got engaged along the way.

 It started in Galway